abdhamza/python-challenge-questions/README.md

 ### 32) Hobbies and Foods Nested List
 Ask the user to enter their top three hobbies and then their top three foods.
 Store these in two separate lists.
 Then, create a nested list that contains both lists and print it.
 Finally, ask the user to select a number: `1` for hobbies or `2` for foods.
 Based on their choice, print the corresponding list from the nested list.

+### 33) String Manipulation and Searching
+Consider the string `text = "Python programming is fun`, isn't it?".
+Use string methods to replace all instances of `'is'` with `'should be'` and then find the position of the first occurrence of `'fun'` in the modified string.

+### 34) String Case Formatting
+Given a string phrase = "PyTHoN iS AwEsOmE", convert the string so that the first letter is `uppercase` and the rest of the characters are `lowercase`.
+What is the resulting string?

+### 35) Parsing and Formatting Key-Value Data
+You have a string data = "name:John Doe;age:30;profession:Software Engineer".
+Split this string into individual components based on the semicolon (;) and then create a list where each element is a key-value pair (as a string) derived from the components.
+Finally, join these key-value pairs using a comma and a space.
+What is the final string?

+### 36) Substring Occurrence Counting
+Given a multiline string paragraph = """Python is an interpreted, high-level and general-purpose programming language.
+Python's design philosophy emphasizes code readability with its notable use of significant whitespace.""", count how many times the substring 'Python' (case-sensitive) appears in paragraph.

+### 37) Palindrome Checker
+Ask the user to input a word, and write a Python program to check if the word is a palindrome.
+A palindrome is a word that reads the same backward as forward, e.g., "racecar".
+Ignore case sensitivity and spaces.

+### 38) Email Domain Extractor
+Write a Python program that asks the user for their email address and then extracts and prints the domain of the email address.
+For example, if the input is "user@example.com", the output should be "example.com".

+### 39) Vowel Count in a String
+Ask the user to input a string and write a Python program to count how many vowels (a, e, i, o, u) are in the string.
+Use string methods and consider both uppercase and lowercase vowels.
+For example, if the input is "Hello World", the output should be 3.

+### 40) Sentence Reversal Magic
+Write a Python program that takes a sentence from the user and reverses the order of the words in the sentence.
+Use string methods to accomplish this.
+For example, if the input is "Python is easy to learn", the output should be "learn to easy is Python".

 # Beginner Level Python Course Objectives 🎯

 ## Understanding Basic Syntax and Concepts